tango-controls/tango-doc/source/development/advanced/rest-api.rst

 :command:`GET tango/rest/rc4/hosts/tango_host/10000`

-Here one uses Tango REST API implementation related to version RC4 [TODO link to the branch] this relates to tango/rest/rc4 part of the exmaple URL. `hosts` exports all the :term:`Tango Host`s accessible through this Tango REST API implementation. tango_host/10000 relates to TANGO_HOST=tango_host:10000.
+Here one uses Tango REST API implementation related to version RC4 [TODO link to the branch] this relates to tango/rest/rc4 part of the exmaple URL. `hosts` exports all the :term:<Tango Hosts `Tango Host`> accessible through this Tango REST API implementation. tango_host/10000 relates to TANGO_HOST=tango_host:10000.

 In the following example client requests for a device attribute: